R61 (South Africa): Wild Coast Highway

-As of 2018, there are plans to give the first section of the R61, from its starting junction with the N2 in Port Shepstone to its other junction with the N2 in Mthatha, to the N2 National Route.
-The project is scheduled for completion in 2024.
-Together with the N2 from Mthatha to East London, this route will be named the "Wild Coast Toll Route".
+There are plans to give the first section of the R61, from its starting junction with the N2 in Port Shepstone to its other junction with the N2 in Mthatha, to the N2 national route.
+The project was initially scheduled for completion in 2024.
+Together with the existing N2 from Mthatha to East London, this route will be named the "Wild Coast Toll Route".

-While it will take over most of the R61's route, this new Wild Coast Highway of the N2 will be realigned in some places.
-This new Wild Coast Highway will provide a shorter and more direct route from Lusikisiki to Port Edward while the current R61 passes through Flagstaff and Bizana on the route between those two towns (it will be shorter by 69 km).
-This new shortcut between Port Edward and Lusikisiki will have a tollgate constructed while there will also be a tollgate constructed on the current stretch from Lusikisiki to Mthatha, just outside of Port St Johns.
+While it will take over most of the R61's route, this new Wild Coast Highway of the N2 will be realigned in two places (on either side of Lusikisiki), referred to as the greenfields sections.
+One of the two greenfields sections will provide a shorter and more direct route between Lusikisiki and Port Edward (via the Mtentu Bridge and Msikaba Bridge) while the current R61 passes through Flagstaff and Bizana on the route between those two towns.
+The other greenfields section will be a realignment between Lusikisiki and Ndwalane (just outside of Port St. Johns) on the route to Libode and Mthatha, also shortening the route.
+The new road between Lusikisiki and Port Edward will receive a tollgate, namely the Mthentu Toll Plaza, while the realigned section outside of Port St. Johns will also receive a tollgate, namely the Ndwalane Toll Plaza.
+The overall distance between Port Shepstone and Mthatha will be 85 km shorter than the current N2 and 69 km shorter than the current R61.

-Once the N2 Wild Coast Toll Route is complete, the R61 designation will only apply to the section of the current route from Mthatha westwards through Komani, Cradock and Graaff-Reinet to Beaufort West.
-The old N2 section through KwaBhaca, Kokstad and Harding will also be given a different designation, probably R102.
+Once the N2 Wild Coast Toll Route is complete, the existing 320 kilometre section of the R61 from Port Shepstone via Port Edward, Bizana, Flagstaff, Lusikisiki and Libode to Mthatha will no-longer be designated as the R61.
+The existing sections of the R61 from Port Shepstone to the C. H. Mitchell Bridge after Port Edward and from Ndwalane to Mthatha, together with the new greenfields sections, will be designated as the N2.

-As of 2021, the road classification numbers on the board signs on the R61 between Port Shepstone and Port Edward have already been changed to signs indicating the N2 as part of the Wild Coast Highway Project, indicating that the freeway from the Oribi Toll Plaza & N2 interchange in Port Shepstone southwards will no-longer be designated as the R61.
-Also, some of the Eastern Cape sections of the new Wild Coast Highway are being constructed as of 2021.
+As of 2021, the road classification numbers on the board signs on the R61 between Port Shepstone and Port Edward have already been changed to signs indicating the N2 as part of the Wild Coast Highway Project, indicating that the freeway from the Oribi Toll Plaza (Marburg Interchange) in Port Shepstone southwards will no-longer be designated as the R61.
+Also, works are being done on the greenfields sections of the new Wild Coast Highway (including at the Msikaba Bridge and Mtentu Bridge sites) as of August 2024.